Katelyn Davis: Investigation Into Abuse Was Opened Before Death

 Any readers suffering from depression or considering suicide, please call the National Suicide Prevention Lifeline on 1-800-273-8255.

-[Featured Image by Brandon Wade/ AP Images]
+[Featured Image by Brandon Wade/AP Images]